-The code amendment will provide location requirements and development standards to ensure that shelters have adequate security measures, personal space, restroom and shower facilities, common space, parking, lighting, and storage, among other provisions.
+The code amendment also provided location requirements and development standards to ensure that shelters have adequate security measures, personal space, restroom and shower facilities, common space, parking, lighting, and storage, among other provisions.
 A minimum of 30 square feet of personal space shall be allocated for each client bed, and one parking space is required for every eight adult beds.
 Onsite personnel shall also be provided during all hours of operation.
 In addition, the City of Compton's Homelessness Task Force will develop an emergency shelter in the City by 2020.
 The City of Compton is also pursuing a safe parking program.

 Transitional Housing.
-In September 2019, the City will amend the Municipal Code to include a definition of transitional housing.
-Transitional housing shall be considered a residential use and shall be subject only to those restrictions that apply to other residential dwellings of the same type in the same zone.
+On April 7, 2020, the City adopted an Emergency Shelter Overlay ordinance that amends the Municipal Code to include a definition of transitional housing.
+Transitional housing is now considered a residential use and shall be subject only to those restrictions that apply to other residential dwellings of the same type in the same zone.
 Several organizations in Compton are actively providing transitional housing.
 These include Jordan Disciples Community Service, Mrs. Flowers, Creative Learning Institute and At the Fountain Transitional Living.

 Permanent Supportive Housing.
-In September 2019, the City will amend the Municipal Code to include permanent supportive housing.
+On April 7, 2020, the City adopted an Emergency Shelter Overlay ordinance that will amends the Municipal Code to include permanent supportive housing in all residential zones.
 Permanent supportive housing shall be considered a residential use and shall be subject only to those restrictions that apply to other residential dwellings of the same type in the same zone.
 In addition, the City will incorporate the definition of "Family" to comply with SB2.